jyeung79/papago-python/README.md

 5. Type in the name of the target file.
 If it doesn't exist it will be made.
    1. ex. `Knock_Knock_2_ENG.srt` file doesn't exist, it will be made.
 6. Wait for the `chrome` web driver to run.
-7. Wait until the `script` finishes
+7. Wait until the `script` finishes.
+Usually takes around ~20mins

 ## Bugs
 1. Some of the last few lines weren't saved into the target file.
 Need to investigate.